Haroon96/TorrenterBot/README.md

 3. Change the `"PORT"` to whichever port number to run the RSS feed server on.
 4. Add the names of required RSS feeds under `"RSS_FEEDS"`.
 5. Change `"NUM_RESULTS"` to the number of search results the bot should respond with.
+5. Change `"DEFAULT_CHAT_ID"` to the default chat ID that should receive notification if download was manually started.

 ### RSS Feed
 1. Start the bot and RSS feed server using `python main.py`.